 I’ve been to Anacortes in every season, but going during December is a magical time.
 The night I got there was the night of Anacortes’ annual tree lighting.
 This was no ordinary tree, though – it was made out of crab pots!

 I got a kick out of that – we love all things nautical up here in the Pacific Northwest!
 It goes back to the town’s history of fishing, which dates back to the early 1890s.

 Fish processing plants employed a large number of people through the first part of the 1900s, after which they started shutting down.

 The next morning, it felt like it was Christmas.
 Horse carriage rides were going up and down the streets to everyone’s delight.
 There was a holiday parade later in the day, which I was able to see from my hotel room.
 I was so glad I decided to come up this particular weekend.

-You don’t even need an itinerary when visiting Anacortes- you could easily entertain yourself by just walking around and exploring.
-For example, look how cute their garbage cans are below!
+You don’t even need an itinerary when visiting Anacortes for the weekend.
+You could easily entertain yourself by just walking around and exploring.
+For example, look at how cute their garbage cans are below!
 I’ve never described a garbage can as cute in my life.

 Walk down to the water to check out all the boats while you’re at it.
 These were huge ones that were being worked on while I was there.
 I never knew how big these boats actually were out of the water!